How to clean gutters – experts share how you can get it done safely from a height, and on the ground

 Our gutter systems can be easily forgotten about when we are ticking off home maintenance tasks, but these drainage systems are essential to preventing roof damage and leaks.

-How to clean gutters from the roof
+How to clean gutters like a pro from any height

 'Over a couple of years, the gutter will rapidly become full and unable to drain water off the roof.
 This often then becomes a dry-rot problem in the wood fascia the gutter is attached to,’ he warns.